 BEYOND #METOO - LOCARNO FILM FESTIVAL

 The "Beyond #metoo" round table with actresses Barbara Giordano, Marie-Eve Musy, Mona Petri and Corinne Soland from #FemaleACT, moderated by SWAN Co-President, Author, Director Gabriel Baur, focused on concerns and stories all too familiar with actresses and was followed by a meaningful Q&A with the audience.

 This panel was made possible thanks to the support of ARF/FDS Swiss Filmmakers' association

 WHERE ARE THE WOMEN?
 Gender Equality in Swiss Film Productions - VISIONS DU REEL

 Where are the women (apart from costume and script)?
 Why does it matter?

 Are gender equal film sets different?
 Is your production gender equal?
 Do you have a diverse crew?

-SSFV (Swiss Syndicate for Film and Video) and SWAN (Swiss Women’s Audiovisual Network) have partnered to organize a round table discussion focused on the position and representation of women in technical crews (sets and post).
+SSFV (Swiss Syndicate for Film and Video) and SWAN (Swiss Women’s Audiovisual Network) have partnered with the Festival Visions du réel to organize a round table discussion focused on the position and representation of women in technical crews (sets and post).

 During one hour, a round table with professional speakers from within the Swiss Audiovisual Industry outlined the present and future landscape of gender equality advances in Swiss audiovisual productions, drawing from data, studies as well as personal experiences.
 Through central issues, such as hiring opportunities, wage inequality and work environment, this round table wishes to raise awareness and foster both reflection and debate within the branche regarding this topic in order to come up with new solutions to reach equality.